opensearch-project/project-website/_posts/2026-02-01-skip-index-based-aggregation-optimizations.md

 Skiplists deliver their best performance on **sorted data**.
 When documents are ordered by the field being aggregated, the skiplist's min/max ranges align perfectly with aggregation buckets, maximizing the opportunities to skip or bulk-count entire ranges.

-For log analytics, metrics, and observability workloads—common use cases in OpenSearch—the timestamp field is a natural candidate for skiplist optimization.
+For log analytics, metrics, and observability workloads, the timestamp field is a natural candidate for skiplist optimization.
 Most time-series data uses `@timestamp` as the primary temporal field, making it an ideal target for this optimization. (see [DataStreams](https://docs.opensearch.org/latest/im-plugin/data-streams/))

 ### Ensuring Data Remains Sorted